Zzyzx, California: History

 Curtis Howe Springer made up the name Zzyzx and gave it to the area in 1944, claiming it to be the last word in the English language.
 He established the Zzyzx Mineral Springs and Health Spa in 1944 at the spot, which was federal land, after filing mining claims for 12000 acre surrounding the springs.
 He used the springs to bottle his water and provide drinks for travelers through the hot desert.
 Springer also imported animals from around the country to attract more families to visit his ranch.
-He used Zzyzx until 1974 when the land was reclaimed by the government.
+He used Zzyzx until 1974, when the land was reclaimed by the government.

-In 1976, the Bureau of Land Management and the California State University agreed to cooperatively manage the land in and around Zzyzx, and establish the CSU Desert Studies Center.
+In 1976, the Bureau of Land Management and the California State University agreed to cooperatively manage the land in and around Zzyzx and establish the CSU Desert Studies Center.
 In 1994, the United States Congress passed the California Desert Protection Act, establishing the Mojave National Preserve on the former BLM land, and further formalized the partnership between the National Park Service and the California State University Desert Studies Center.

 Lexicography

 The name appeared as "Zzyzx Springs" in Dmitri Borgmann's 1967 book Beyond Language.
 In 1977, Borgman noted his source as being "an old, undated map of San Bernardino County published by the Automobile Club of Southern California" and repeated his description of the settlement as being "a hydrologic feature and privately owned spa in San Bernardino County, California, about 8.5 miles south of Baker, on the western edge of Soda Dry Lake, off the abandoned right-of-way of the old Tonopah and Tidewater Railroad."
-After Borgmann's book, the 1973 Hammond Ambassador World Atlas began to show the place, labeling it as "Zzyzx" without the "Springs"; the 1976 Rand-McNally Commercial Atlas and Marketing Guide followed suit.
+After Borgmann's book, the 1973 Hammond Ambassador World Atlas began to show the place, labeling it as "Zzyzx" without the "Springs"; the 1976 Rand McNally Commercial Atlas and Marketing Guide followed suit.

 Zzyzx as a settlement, and Zzyzx Spring as a water feature, were approved as a place name by the United States Board on Geographic Names on June 14, 1984.
 As is the case with the road, Zzyzx, California, is the USBGN's lexicographically greatest (alphabetically last, at least in Latin alphabetical order) place name.

 Zzyzx has frequently been noted on lists of unusual place names.
 Zzyzx was declared the "most difficult to pronounce" place name in California by Reader's Digest.

 In popular culture

-The plot of Michael Connelly's 2004 Harry Bosch novel, The Narrows, revolves around a crime committed in Zzyzx.
+The plot of Michael Connelly's 2004 Harry Bosch novel The Narrows revolves around a crime committed in Zzyzx.
+The novel was recreated in Season 2, Episode 2 of Bosch: Legacy.

 The community was featured by Huell Howser in California's Golden Parks Episode 160.

-The 2006 films Zzyzx and Zyzzyx Road both involve characters taking advantage of the unpopulated desert area.

-The American rock band Stone Sour references the community's 4.5-mile-long road in their 2007 song of the same name off of their album Come What(ever) May.